AdobeDocs/workfront.pt-BR/help/quicksilver/reports-and-dashboards/reports/reporting-elements/share-filter-view-grouping.md

  </tbody>
 </table>

-Para obter mais detalhes sobre as informações nesta tabela, consulte [Requisitos de acesso na documentação do Workfront](/help/quicksilver/administration-and-setup/add-users/access-levels-and-object-permissions/access-level-requirements-in-documentation.md).
+Para obter mais detalhes sobre as informações contidas nesta tabela, consulte [Requisitos de acesso na documentação do Workfront](/help/quicksilver/administration-and-setup/add-users/access-levels-and-object-permissions/access-level-requirements-in-documentation.md).

 +++

-## Compartilhar um filtro, uma exibição ou um agrupamento
+## Compartilhar um filtro, visualização ou agrupamento

 <!--(NOTE: when the beta filters/ groupings come out either consider splitting this in different kinds of FVGs or splitting this article in FVGs for showing sharing on each one of them??)-->